-- o The first month is non-refundable once a student has taken the Level Placement test. - Class schedule is subject to change without notice.
+- o The first month is non-refundable.
+Once student has taken the Level Placement test. - o Class schedule is subject to change without notice.

-To cancel enrollment and/or obtain a refund, the student must send a written request to the school's director according to the campus in which he/she is enrolled.
+To cancel enrollment and/or obtain a refund, the student must send a written request to the school's director according to the campus he/she is enrolled.

-Certificate Requirements/Program Length
+Certificate Requirements/Length Program

-Students who end their studies without completing the entire program must have a minimum of 80% attendance and take the school exit exam in order to receive IAE's Certificate of Participation.
+Students who end their studies without completiong the entire program must have a minimum of 80% attendance and take the school exit exam in order to recieve IAE's Certificate of Participation.